jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 1-write_file.py `
  Self-paced manual review  Panel footer - Controls
 ### 2. Append to a file
-          mandatory         Progress vs Score  Task Body Write a function that appends a string at the end of a text file (  ` UTF8 `  ) and returns the number of characters added:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a function that appends a string at the end of a text file (  ` UTF8 `  ) and returns the number of characters added:
 * Prototype:  ` def append_write(filename="", text=""): `
 * If the file doesn’t exist, it should be created
 * You must use the  ` with `  statement